 A student admitted to Barnard with fewer than 24 points of credit is considered a first-year student and is subject to all requirements for first-year students, including First-Year Seminar.
 A student admitted with 24 credits or more is considered a transfer student.
-To receive the A.B. degree at Barnard, a transfer student must be enrolled at Barnard (Morningside Heights, Reid Hall, Kyoto, Beijing, or the Berlin Consortium) for at least four full-time regular academic terms during which she must complete at least 60 points, including at least six courses in the major field (and three in the minor field, if a minor is elected).
+To receive the A.B. degree at Barnard, a transfer student must be enrolled at Barnard (Morningside Heights, or at Reid Hall in Paris, Columbia in London, Columbia in Kenya, Berlin Consortium for German Studies, or Kyoto Consortium for Japanese Studies) for at least four full-time regular academic terms during which she must complete at least 60 points, including at least six courses in the major field (and three in the minor field, if a minor is elected).
 Additional major (and minor) courses, as well as general education requirements, may be satisfied by transfer courses.
 Transfer students are eligible for Latin honors when both overall and Barnard averages meet the required academic standards.

 Courses completed at other accredited colleges and universities which are similar in content and depth to Barnard courses may be submitted for transfer credit.
 Transfer courses are evaluated after a complete official transcript is received in the Office of the Registrar.
 Students are asked to submit course descriptions with their requests for transfer credit to the Admissions Office.